-Kibana Filters offer the most convenient, powerful, and flexible method for querying logs.
+OpenSearch Dashboards filters offer the most convenient, powerful, and flexible method for querying logs.

 Filters can be used on any mapped fields and can take any number of forms: filter for field exists or does not exist, filter for a field with an exact value match or a field that contains a value among the results, and more.
-Learn more about Kibana mapping
+Learn more about OSD mapping

 Another advantage is that filters can be inverted, temporarily disabled, edited, and more using the filter menu.

-You can type a search query in Lucene syntax or KQL.
+You can type a search query in Lucene syntax or DQL.
 It is an alternative to filtering that requires a little familiarity with the search syntax.
 Almost anything that can be defined in the Search bar can be accomplished using filters as well.

 Time frame and date picker